Do you want to start a blog on medium? But you don’t know where to start.

 You Want To Own Your Site

 You have complete ownership of your WordPress site and its content.
-Which means that you are able to make changes to your site.
+This means that you are able to make changes to your site.
 Nobody can close your account until you violate any cyber laws.

 You Want To Monetize Your Site.